 Gorillas in the Mist with Chimp Safari

-Join us on a once-in-a-lifetime journey into the heart of Africa.
-High in the mountain jungles, 18 of you fortunate travelers will live the ultimate safari dream in tracking the elusive mountain gorillas in the wild.
-This is a Livingstone type of adventure in itself, but the greatest reward comes form being able to get close as to these great apes just as Diane Fossey did.
+Join us on a once-in-a-lifetime journey into the heart of Africa for the wonders of Uganda.
+High in the mountain jungles, 20 of you fortunate travelers will live the ultimate safari dream in tracking the elusive mountain gorillas in the wild.
+This is a Livingstone type of adventure in itself, but the greatest reward comes from being able to get close to these great apes just as Diane Fossey did.
 Uganda’s Bwindi Impenetrable Forest, UNESCO World Heritage Site of 200 square miles, is one of the last remaining refuges for these endangered human-like creatures.
 As of this printing, there are just 604 left on earth.
-There’s nothing more humbling than being charged by a silverback or watching the playful suckling infants.
+There’s nothing more humbling than being mock-charged by a silverback or watching the playful suckling infants.
 Just one moment will take your breath away.
 As you follow the footsteps of your professional tracker, it takes patience and stamina but the payoff is unforgettable.

 It’s a photographer’s dream here with lush mountain slopes, emerald lakes and dense rainforests.
-You’ll enjoy multiple game drives in Queen Elizabeth National Park.
-See a wide array of wildlife from leopards to zebras as well as the famous tree-climbing lions.
+You’ll enjoy game drives in Queen Elizabeth National Park, home to a wide array of wildlife from leopards and elephants, to zebras and tree-climbing lions.
 This region holds 126 species of mammals, 346 species of birds, 202 species of butterflies and 163 types of trees.
-Along the way you will experience a Chimp Walk, cultural immersion with friendly villagers, boat trips, colorful markets for handicrafts.
-Our past groups loved this trip.
+Along the way you will experience a Chimp Walk, game drives on safari, cultural immersion with friendly villagers, boat trip on Kazinga Channel, and colorful markets for handicrafts.
 You’ll be pampered throughout with fine lodges that serve fresh delicious local cuisines.
-This our 7th AFS group here.
-We spent months trying to get you the best value with much included compared to other tours here.

 Mountain gorillas can only live in the wild, so the only way to see them is to trek into their natural habitat.
-Sitting in silence for 60 minutes on the freezing ground of a Ugandan forest can be one of life’s greatest luxuries.
-There are less than 604 mountain gorillas left in the world, so gorilla trekking is a unique opportunity to observe these gentle, enigmatic primates in their natural habitat.
+Sitting in silence for 60 minutes in the mountain forests is one of life’s greatest luxuries.
+Warning!
+This experience will exceed your greatest expectations.
+Our 2022 group sat a mere 3 feet away from these gentle giants for the best photos ever!
 This will fill quickly.
-Now is the time to book this epic adventure for the rarest encounter in the world!
+Now is the time to book this epic 8 days of adventure for the rarest encounter in the world!